ChaosData/libshambles/blog/introduction.md

-# libshambles: Hooking Established TCP Connections
+Title: libshambles: Efficiently Hooking Established TCP Connections

 For a while now, I've been dealing with some highly complex and dynamic protocols, several of which are used in distributed systems and peer-to-peer